stanleyqubit/MWSE/docs/source/types/tes3creatureInstance.md

 ### `baseObject`
 <div class="search_terms" style="display: none">baseobject</div>

+*Read-only*.
 Access to creature that this one is instanced from.

 **Returns**: